By: Katarina Struckmann, Manufacturing Data Analytics Scientist at Sight Machine

 I’ve found that the most successful manufacturers don’t start with these narrow applications, but instead focus on building out a data platform that will enable them to transform the way they operate.
 Ensuring that the data models are generalizable and adaptable will enable the project to address multiple use cases and extend capabilities across the enterprise.

-One of the biggest challenges for data science teams is ensuring that analyses and insights can be operationalized.
+One of the biggest challenges for data science teams in manufacturing data analytics is ensuring that analyses and insights can be operationalized.
 Too often, interesting insights end up as slideware or tools for specialists that don’t broadly impact the organization.
 I’ve found two ways to address this:

 Present the results that are relevant to the user.
 Design independent dashboards or user interfaces for the different audiences that will use the data.
 Too often, not enough thought is given to how users will digest the analysis.
 Figure out what the operators, line managers, and plant managers need to know, and deliver the analysis to each audience in a way that is clear, unambiguous, and not cluttered with things they find irrelevant.